Patent Pending

 The Inventor

-Over the course of one year, Aaryan taught himself machine learning, iterated through five hardware prototypes, conducted a 30-day pilot study, and filed a full utility patent application in his own name with the USPTO.
-He was 13 when he started.
-He was 14 when he won.
+Over the course of one year, I taught myself machine learning, iterated through five hardware prototypes, conducted a 30-day pilot study, and filed a full utility patent application in my own name with the USPTO.
+At 13, I started with an idea.
+At 14, I have 100 million reasons to keep going.

-At the 71st Orange County Science & Engineering Fair at Chapman University in March 2026, EYEVA™ earned the highest award in the Biomedical Engineering category and the ADLM Young Investigator in Health Science Award — selected by professional medical scientists — making Aaryan one of the youngest recipients of that honor in its history.
-He was also nominated to the Thermo Fisher Junior Innovators Challenge, the nation’s premier middle school STEM competition.
+At the 71st Orange County Science & Engineering Fair at Chapman University in March 2026, EYEVA™ earned the highest award in the Biomedical Engineering category and the ADLM Young Investigator in Health Science Award — selected by professional medical scientists.
+I was also nominated to the Thermo Fisher Junior Innovators Challenge, the nation’s premier middle school STEM competition.

 Recognition & IP